rickwassing/Cicada/PRIVACY.md

 **IMPORTANT:** Telemetry data is ONLY collected if you consent during registration or through the registration settings.
 You can change your consent at any time via the "Edit registration" option in the Help menu.

-## 3.2 How Is Data Stored?##
+## 3.2 How Is Data Stored?

-### 3.2.1 Wearable device data, application settings, and patient/research-participant data - Local Storage Only
+### 3.2.1 Wearable device data, application settings, and patient/research-participant data (local storage only)

 **ALL data described in 3.1.1, 3.1.2 and 3.1.3 is stored exclusively on your local computer.**